CebolaLab/RNA-seq/README.md

 The output files from salmon, `quant.sf` will be imported into `R` using `tximport` (described in detail [here](https://bioconductor.org/packages/devel/bioc/vignettes/tximport/inst/doc/tximport.html#Downstream_DGE_in_Bioconductor) by Love, Soneson & Robinson).

 The most straightforward way is to first create a file containing the paths to the `quant.sf` files, the sample names and the group.
 This can be generated in excel, for example, and saved as a tab-delimited txt file called `samples.txt`.
-In this example, column 1 shows the path to the `quant.sf` file, column 2 shows the sample name and column 3 shows the group.
+In this example, column 1 shows the path to the `quant.sf` file, column 2 shows the sample name, column 3 shows the technical replicate group and column 4 shows the biological replicate group.

 ```R